joscheuerer/hands-on-workshop/docs/lab3-new.md

 ## 3.2 - Adapt the NoCode interface for your needs
 ### Description
-The NoCode interface is intended to expose only these variables to the endusers which are actually relevant to them.
+The NoCode interface is intended to expose only the variables to the cloud consumers which are actually relevant to them.
 This exercise helps you to understand, how you can achieve it with StackGuardian.

 ### NoCode to enable Self-service